ethereum/web3.py/docs/overview.rst

 Contracts
 ---------

-The two most common use cases involving smart contracts are deploying and executing functions on a deployed contract.
+web3.py can help you deploy, read from, or execute functions on a deployed contract.

 Deployment requires that the contract already be compiled, with its bytecode and ABI available.
-This compilation step can be done within `Remix <http://remix.ethereum.org/>`_ or one of the many contract development frameworks, such as `Brownie <https://eth-brownie.readthedocs.io/>`_.
+This compilation step can be done within `Remix <http://remix.ethereum.org/>`_ or one of the many contract development frameworks, such as `Ape <https://docs.apeworx.io/ape/stable/index.html/>`_.

 Once the contract object is instantiated, calling ``transact`` on the :meth:`constructor <web3.contract.Contract.constructor>` method will deploy an